-Deciding to file for divorce from your spouse is an incredibly difficult decision to make.
-You didn’t need to come to the website of a family lawattorney to tell you that but what you may be here for some advice on the subject.
-While the attorneys at the Law Office of Bryan Fagan, PLLC pride ourselves on offering outstanding service to our clients, the fact is that we have seen a lot of good people go through tough times because he or she may not have been ready for a divorce.
+Deciding to file for divorce from your spouse is a tough decision to make.
+You didn't need to come to the website of a family law attorney to tell you that, but you may be here for some advice on the subject.
+While the attorneys at the Law Office of Bryan Fagan, PLLC pride themselves on offering outstanding service to our clients, the fact is that we have seen a lot of good people go through tough times because he or they may not have been ready for a divorce.

-The emotional aspects of a divorce are real and should not be marginalized in our discussion today.
+The emotional aspects are fundamental and should not be marginalized in our discussion today.
 I would always recommend that you have someone in your life you can talk to about your family during the divorce.
-A counselor, therapist, psychiatrist or other professional is a great resource to have for peace of mind during the divorce itself.
+A counselor, therapist, psychiatrist, or other professional is an excellent resource for peace of mind during the divorce.

-However, the financial aspects of a divorce are what we are here to discuss in today’s blog post.
+However, the financial aspects of a divorce are discussed in today's blog post.
 The fact remains that being ready to initiate divorce proceedings against your spouse is only part of the process.
-Understanding where you are in terms of your finances and your ability to bounce back from your divorce as a single adult is just important if not more-so.
+Understanding where you are in terms of your finances and your ability to bounce back from your divorce as a single adult is just essential, if not more so.

-Let’s walk through some issues that I believe are of the utmost importance to consider in the weeks and months leading up to your divorce.
-While I cannot assure you that having these matters under control will guarantee your success both in your divorce and afterward, I can tell you that from my experience that these are issues that if not considered and handled correctly will almost assuredly sink your divorce from the very start.
+Let's walk through some issues that I believe are of the utmost importance to consider in the weeks and months leading up to your divorce.
+While I cannot assure you that having these matters under control will guarantee your success both in your divorce and afterward, I can tell you that from my experience, these are issues that, if not considered and handled correctly, will almost assuredly sink your divorce from the very start.

-Begin to gather financial documents prior to your divorce beginning
+Begin to gather financial documents before your divorce beginning

-This means that you should have access to bank account statements, retirement plan statements, and your mortgage documentation.
-I’m not advising you to necessarily print out these forms and have them ready on your dining room table, but getting a few statements ready may not be a bad idea.
+This means that you should access bank account statements, retirement plan statements, and mortgage documentation.
+I'm not advising you to necessarily print out these forms and have them ready on your dining room table, but getting a few statements ready may not be a bad idea.

-If your home computer is safe to trust you can always just save PDF files in order to email to your attorney when the time comes.
-If your home computer is shared with your spouse you can move them into the “Cloud” where your spouse cannot access them or allow a friend or family member to hang onto them.
+If your home computer is safe to trust, you can permanently save PDF files to email to your attorney when the time comes.
+If your home computer is shared with your spouse, you can move them into the "Cloud" where your spouse cannot access them or allow a friend or family member to hang onto them.

-Understanding what money you have in various accounts is important in that you may not be the spouse who keeps up with the finances of your family.
-If you’ve relied on your spouse to pay your bills and run your retirement accounts then this may be an eye-opening exercise for you to see just how financially sound your life is.
+Understanding what money you have in various accounts is essential in that you may not be the spouse who keeps up with the finances of your family.
+If you've relied on your spouse to pay your bills and run your retirement accounts, then this may be an eye-opening exercise for you to see how financially sound your life is.

-Organizing these documents is going to be important for your divorce, as well.
-Your attorney will be requesting documents of all sorts from you in order to learn about you and your case as well as in possible preparation for a hearing or trial down the line.
+Organizing these documents will be necessary for your divorce, as well.
+Your attorney will be requesting records of all sorts from you to learn about you and your case and in possible preparation for a hearing or trial down the line.

 Budget.
 Budget.
 Budget.

 Does your family operate off of a monthly, written budget?
-The odds are that the answer to that question is, “No”.
-I say this only because the majority of families in our country are in debt or at best living paycheck to paycheck.
-By creating a budget for yourself you can understand exactly where every penny of your life- both on the income and “out-go” sides of the ledger- is going.
+The odds are that the answer to that question is, "No." I say this only because most families in our country are in debt or, at best living paycheck to paycheck.
+By creating a budget for yourself, you can understand exactly where every penny of your life- both on the income and "out-go" sides of the ledger- is going.

 This will assist you in seeing what items are essential and which are discretionary.
 In the event of a money crunch in the future, the discretionary items can be cut out to trim the fat and allow you to live a little leaner and meaner.
-If you have debts to pay your attorney will provide you with advice whether it is wise to make payments towards that debt during the divorce or to sort it all out in your divorce settlement.
+If you have debts to pay, your attorney will advise you on whether it is wise to make payments towards that debt during the divorce or sort it all out in your divorce settlement.

 What do you intend to argue is your separate property?

 The presumption in Texas is that all property is community property when it comes to a married couple.
 The burden is on whichever spouse is asserting a particular piece of property is their separate property to prove that it is so.
-Supposing that you owned property before your marriage, received the property as a gift during the marriage or inherited property you will need to have documentation that can validate your assertions.
+Supposing that you owned property before your marriage, received the property as a gift during the marriage, or inherited property, you will need to have documentation to validate your assertions.

-For example, if you own the home that you are living in with your spouse the presumption will be that this house is community property.
-It could be, however, that you owned your home years before getting married.
-If this describes your situation then it may be wise for you to dig up whatever closing documents you can to have them ready in case it is required for you to do so.
-Sometimes it can get tricky to prove the origins of a piece of property, so having whatever documentation you can assist you and your attorney a great deal.
+For example, if you own the home you live in with your spouse, the presumption will be that this house is community property.
+However, it could be that you owned your home years before getting married.
+If this describes your situation, then it may be wise for you to dig up whatever closing documents you can to have them ready in case it is required for you to do so.
+Sometimes it can get tricky to prove the origins of a piece of property, so having whatever documentation you can assist you and your attorney greatly.

-More tips on preparing for a divorce financially to be posted tomorrow
+More tips on preparing for divorce financially to be posted tomorrow

-We have more to offer you in terms of advice on financially preparing for a divorce.
+We have more to offer you regarding advice on financially preparing for a divorce.
 We will post those thoughts tomorrow for you all.

-In the meantime, if you have questions about divorce and money (or any other subject in family law), please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-A licensed family law attorney with our office is available six days a week to meet with you in a free of charge consultation.
-We can answer your questions and discuss with you the services that we provide to our clients.
+In the meantime, if you have questions about divorce and money (or any other subject in family law), please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+A licensed family law attorney with our office is available six days a week to meet with you in a free-of-charge consultation.
+We can answer your questions and discuss the services that we provide to our clients.